-If you already have a barcode number, and just need the barcode images, that’s fine – you can order the scanable barcode images for your EAN (or UPC) number from our Retail Barcode Images page.
-If you need a different type of barcode image (eg. QR code, or ISBN, or ISSN images), please visit our Other Images page.
+If you already have a barcode number and just need the barcode images, that’s fine – you can order the scannable barcode images for your EAN (or UPC) number from our Retail Barcode Images page.
+However, please visit our Other Images page if you need a different type of barcode image (e.g. QR code, or ISBN, or ISSN images).

 “Do I need anything else?”